 Notifications are also a big part of the Flex 2, since it sends reminders that encourage you to move so that you take 250 steps every hour.
 It also syncs with your phone to vibrate each time you get a call or a text.

-The Flex 2 also features a detachable tracker that can fit a wristbands of various colors, a hand polished bangle or an elegant pendant.
+The Flex 2 also features a detachable tracker that can fit a wristband of various colors, a hand-polished bangle or an elegant pendant.

 Taking it up a notch is the Alta.
 Although it has most of the features from the Flex 2, its main difference is that it has a tap display.

 The display gives you instant access to your stats, the time and even smartphone notifications on a slim OLED screen.